zegetech/zegetech.github.io/_posts/2019-10-04-jekyll-instant-search-with-algolia.md

 ---
 layout: blog
-title: Jekyll Instant Search with Algolia
+title: Search a Static Site
 date: 2019-10-02 14:09 +0300
 categories: Developer
 published: true
 author: Gathuku Ndung'u
 blog-image: algolia-search/algolia.png
-intro: Static site Genarator(SSG) such as [Jekyll](https://jekyllrb.com/), [Gatsby](https://www.gatsbyjs.org/),[Gridsome](https://gridsome.org/) and [Hugo](https://gohugo.io/) provide a very good tool to build static websites.They make it easy to build and deploy sites with Zero or extremely low costs.
-One of the biggest problem with static sites, however, is that they do not support search out of the box.
+intro: We built [our](https://zegetech.com) website on Jekyll.
+Jekyll great for developers and we love it.
+The blog post we release have become a big source of refernce for many in the team.
+As the posts grow, finding then meant scrolling through the pages to get the posts.
+We needed search.
+Static site Genarator(SSG) such as [Jekyll](https://jekyllrb.com/), [Gatsby](https://www.gatsbyjs.org/),[Gridsome](https://gridsome.org/) and [Hugo](https://gohugo.io/) are a very good tool to build static websites.
+They make it easy to build and deploy sites with Zero or extremely low costs.
+However, search is one of the features not supported out of the box.
 ---

 ![jekyll_instant_image](/assets/images/blog/algolia-search/algolia.png){:.img-responsive .center}